cran/pinp/README.md

 ### Motivation

-The template provided by the PNAS Article template in the [rticles](https://cran.r-project.org/package=rticles) package makes it very easy and convenient to create attractive looking two-column papers.
+The template provided by the PNAS Article template in the [rticles](https://cran.r-project.org/package=rticles) package makes it very easy and convenient to create attractive looking two-column papers with an option to switch to a one-column paper.

 There were however a few changes we wanted to make such as the use of standard natbib citations, more extended use of color, a different font as well as the removal of a number of PNAS-specific